SFDO-Tooling/CumulusCI/docs/dev.rst

 * Determine if the project has subfolders under ``unpackaged/pre``.
 If found, deploy them first.
 * Determine if the project specifies any dependencies in the ``cumulusci.yml`` file.
 If found, recursively resolve those dependencies and any dependencies belonging to them.
 * Determine whether to install the project as as a managed package or unmanaged metadata:
-    * If the project has a namespace configured in the ``cumulusci.yml`` file, treat the project as a managed package unless the unmanaged option is ``True``.
+    * If the project has a namespace configured in the ``cumulusci.yml`` file, treat the project as a managed package unless the ``unmanaged`` option is set to ``True`` in the dependency.
     * If the project has a namespace and is *not* configured as unmanaged, use the GitHub API to locate the latest managed release of the project and install it.
-* If the project is an unmanaged dependency, the ``src`` or ``force-app`` directory is deployed.
+* If the project is an unmanaged dependency, the main source directory is deployed as unmanaged metadata.
 * Determine if the project has subfolders under ``unpackaged/post``.
 If found, deploy them next.
-Namespace tokens are replaced with ``namespace__`` if the project is being installed as a managed package, or an empty string otherwise.
+Namespace tokens are replaced with ``<namespace>__`` if the project is being installed as a managed package, or an empty string otherwise.